Updated: Oct 9

 Grass fed butter is now widely available in supermarkets and a great source of vitamin K2.
 It’s worth the extra dollars and has a deep yellow color and wonderful flavor.
 You can purchase a powerful food supplement called high vitamin butter oil which is grass fed butter that has been concentrated to contain more vitamins.
 I also recommend Natto, a very stinky blue cheese style fermented soy bean paste.
 Natto is hard to find and has a very strong flavor, but is nutritious and rich in healthy Vitamin K2.
 To skip the food and go straight to supplements, choose a vitamin K2 called Menaquinone 7 or MK 7.
 I recommend a combination of Vitamin A, D, E and K from natural sources to be taken together.
 They work together in nature and in your body and should be taken together in a food source supplement.

-Click here to schedule a conversation about your bone health - no obligation.
+Click here to schedule a conversation about your bone health.